For him, privacy in the old days was the same as being rich.

 A phrase coined by sociologist Shoshana Zuboff describes this appropriation of private data: “surveillance capitalism”.

 However, the fate of humanity is not made.
-92% of Americans demand more rights and protection for their privacy.
+Ninety-two percent of Americans demand more rights and protection for their privacy.
 This remains a hope, to progress in the right direction, according to Tim Wu.